Methodology

 The main internal users of these statistics are officials within the department, who use the information to provide advice to ministers on current and future policies.

-The main external users of these statistics are the Independent Review of children’s social care in England.
+The main external users of these statistics are the Independent Review of children’s social care in England (opens in a new tab).
 Other external uses of these statistics may be local authorities, Ofsted and the Children's Commissioners office for England as extensions of the official statistics publication of the children’s social work workforce.

 Confidentiality and rounding